 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £511,564 (2020 £507,249).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £932,247 (2021: £511,564) paid to 16 (2021: 6) members of key management personnel.